 Other evidence.
-In the case of a modern language, the college Graduate Director, the Director, GCTS or GCTS Coordinator may attest to a student's native ability or fluency.
+In the case of a modern language, the College Graduate Director or the GCTS Director may attest to a student's native ability or fluency.
 This is reported to the GCTS Office.

 C6.5 Change in program of study